 Steve Spurrier is a college football icon.
 The Head Ball Coach first made a name for himself at the University of Florida, where he won a Heisman Trophy and parlayed his successful NCAA career into a first round draft selection in the 1960s and later became one of the most sought-after American football coaches.

-With more than 50 years of his life dedicated to the sport of football, the 74-year-old Spurrier has shown no signs of stepping away from the gridiron or retiring in the Sunshine State.
-He most recently took over as head football coach of the Orlando Apollos of the Alliance of American Football league in 2019 and plans on opening his own restaurant in Gainesville.
+With more than 50 years of his life dedicated to the sport of football, the 75-year-old Spurrier has shown no signs of stepping away from the gridiron or retiring in the Sunshine State.
+He even took over as head football coach of the Orlando Apollos of the Alliance of American Football league in 2019 and plans on opening his own restaurant in Gainesville.

 Spurrier still serves as an ambassador to the Florida Gators football program, which is only fitting considering he's as revered in The Swamp as Tim Tebow.
 In fact, he's enshrined outside Ben Hill Griffin Stadium in statue form alongside the school's other two Heisman winners -- Tebow and Danny Wuerffel.